green-coding-solutions/documentation/content/en/docs/cluster/security.md

 GRANT SELECT,INSERT on warnings to client;
 GRANT SELECT, USAGE on warnings_id_seq to client;

-GRANT INSERT ON TABLE system_logs TO manager;
+GRANT INSERT ON TABLE system_logs TO client;

 ```